-Would you like to improve your eyesight?
-Would you like to do it naturally?
+Want to know how to improve your eyesight?
+Would you like to improve your eyesight naturally?
 Did you know that for a lot of people, incorporating some simple exercises can help improve your eyesight?
 How?
 Let’s talk.

 Raise your hand if you find yourself spending quite a bit of time in front of a computer (or any sort of screen for that matter).
 Come on, raise them.
 Now, raise your hand if your eyes ever feel tired or strained from all that technology gazing.

 A mini anatomy lesson: The Eyes

 Reduced to their most basic terms, eyes are organs that detect light and send electrical impulses along the optic nerve to the visual and other areas of the brain.
 The eyes are controlled by a group of six muscles of orbit.
 Four of the muscles control the movement of the eye in the four cardinal directions: up, down, left and right.
 The remaining two muscles control the adjustments involved in counteracting head movement.

 The body is the only machine that breaks down when it isn’t used.
 This can mean bad things for your eyes if the muscles around them are always fixed in the same position.
 Whether your focus is tight, diffused, strained or receptive, the way you use your eyes not only affects the eye itself, but it also has a tremendous impact on your posture, breathing, and mood.